eisbehr/gep/README.md

 - Controller support
 - Key rebinding
 - Proper handling of non-60hz refresh rates.
 For now just use exclusive fullscreen which should set the display to 60hz.
-- a save file system of some kind